hendrtd/cpsc-1233/docs/term/202510-2024-fallB/announcements/exam2-labtest2.md

 # Exam 2 and Lab Test 2

-Exam 2 and Lab Test 2 will be open from **12:01 AM CT Friday, September 20 until 11:59 PM CT Monday, September 23**.
+Exam 2 and Lab Test 2 will be open from **12:01 AM CT Friday, November 15 until 11:59 PM CT Monday, November 18**.
 Each has a 75-minute time limit, and you can can each in any 75-minute time period that begins no earlier than the opening time and ends no later than the closing time.
 You must complete each in one sitting, and you may not use any outside resources on either.

 Exam 2 will be delivered as a multiple-choice Canvas quiz, and covers the material in Module 3 and Module 4.
 Lab Test 2 will be delivered as a